Basic Settings

 Update and Upgrade System

 This optimization updates the system's package lists, upgrades installed packages, and configures Proxmox repositories.
-It also includes additional steps to properly set up Debian repositories and disable certain warnings.
+It also includes additional steps to properly set up Debian repositories, disable certain warnings, and perform safety checks after the update process.

 Repository changes: